 Here, we mainly report results estimating Y_i^P from a factor model, combining the measures for the parents available at ages 5, 10 and 16.
-An alternative strategy would be to use a factor model to obtain estimates of the parent's skills at ages 5, 10 and 16 and use the age-5 and 10 measures as instruments for the age 16, under the assumption that these are all error-ridden measurements for the same underlying skill with independent measurement errors.
-We discuss the estimates for this second approach in Section 5 and show that indeed they are very similar to the first approach in the Appendix C (see, for example, Madansky (1964), Pudney (1982), Cunha and Heckman (2008), and Bollen (2012) for a discussion on both approaches).
+Two alternative strategies are also possible.
+The first alternative would be to use a factor model to obtain estimates of the parent's skills at ages 5, 10 and 16 and use the age-5 and 10 measures as instruments for the age 16, under the assumption that these are all error-ridden measurements for the same underlying skill with independent measurement errors (see, for example, Madansky (1964), Pudney (1982), Cunha and Heckman (2008), and Bollen (2012) for a discussion).
+The second alternative would be to construct three separate factors for each age and then combine them into a higher-order factor (this is also known as hierarchical model).
+We discuss the estimates for these alternative approaches in Section 5 and show that indeed they are very similar to the approach used throughout the paper in Appendix C.

-Therefore, parents' internalising and externalising skills during childhood are measured by estimating a factor model combining the Rutter A questionnaires administered at the age-5, 10 and 16 sweeps.
-Parents' cognitive skills during childhood are measured by estimating a factor model combining the cognitive tests administered at age-5 and 10 sweeps.8
+Therefore, parents' internalising and externalising skills during childhood are measured by estimating a factor model combining the Rutter A questionnaires administered at the age-5, 10 and 16 waves.
+Parents' cognitive skills during childhood are measured by estimating a factor model combining the cognitive tests administered at age-5 and 10 waves.
+10